 The Group's finance team performs valuations of financial items for financial reporting purposes, with valuation techniques selected based on the characteristics of each instrument, with the overall objective of maximising the use of market-based information.
-The Group's foreign currency forward contracts (Level 2) are not traded in active markets, so have been fair valued using observable forward exchange rates corresponding to the maturity of the contract.
-The effects of non-observable inputs are not significant for foreign currency forward contracts.
+When the Group enters into foreign currency forward contracts (Level 2) as they are not traded in active markets, they would be fair valued using observable forward exchange rates corresponding to the maturity of the contract.
+The effects of non-observable inputs are not expected to be significant should the Group enter into foreign currency forward contracts.

-21. Share capital
+20. Share capital

-2017 £ 2016 £
+£ £

 Issued, allotted, called up and fully paid:

-29,513,486 (2016: 29,513,486) Ordinary shares of 0.5 pence 147,567 147,567
+29,513,486 (2017: 29,513,486) Ordinary shares of 0.5 pence 147,567 147,567